 The objective of this research is to produce a guidebook for use by transit agencies planning to deploy zero emissions transit vehicle fleets (including battery electric buses and fuel cell electric buses).
 The target audience will be transit systems of all sizes.
 The guidebook should assist policymakers, including transit board members and elected officials, and transit agency managers to improve their decision-making and business practices for zero emissions buses.

-The research is complete and the final deliverable has been released as a pre-publication for TCRP Report 219.
+The research is complete and the final deliverable has been published as TCRP Report 219.
 A link to the report can be found here.